The visa stamp in my passport is about to expire. Do I need a new one?

 What will I need to apply for a new visa?

-- Official MSU Transcript in a sealed envelope and "letter of enrollment", both available at the Registrar's Office (Hardin Administration building).
+- Official MSU Transcript in a sealed envelope and "letter of enrollment", both available to be requested at the Office of the Registrar (Hardin Administration building).

 - Proof of ties to your home country.
 From the Department of State web site: “Student visa applicants must establish to the satisfaction of the consular officer that they have binding ties to a residence in a foreign country which they have no intention of abandoning, and that they will depart the United States when they have completed their studies.
 It is impossible to specify the exact form the evidence should take since applicants’ circumstances vary greatly”.
 Examples of such evidence may include: copies of bank statements from a bank in your home country, evidence of ownership of property or residence in your home country, a job offer letter from home, or letters from family.